Marketing Strategy Blog

 This is low-hanging fruit for your SEO efforts.

-With an incremental effort, you’ll be able to get these keywords ranking on Google page one, and the ROI from that would be extremely high.
+With an incremental effort, you’ll be able to get these keywords ranking on Google page one, and the SEO ROI from that would be extremely high.
 The click-through rate of listings on page two and three is very low.
 But, if you have keywords ranking on these pages, it will take less effort to move them to page one than it would to start from scratch with other keywords or to spend time on keywords that are ranking much lower in the search results.

 This is why page two and page three rankings are a veritable gold mine.
 Sometimes, it just takes a few more links to these resources in order for them to move up the search results to page one.